 As oysters are on the agenda for November, map out an itinerary along the Virginia Oyster Trail to dine on oysters from the eight distinct oyster regions, book a guided tour at an oyster farm, or pick up a bushel of oysters to take home after your vacation.

 While coastal outdoor activities like kayaking slow down during the cooler months, the chilly weather is ideal for warming up with a glass of wine at a Virginia vineyard.
-Visit Chatham Vineyards on the Eastern Shore, or if you’re planning a trip to the Northern Neck area, check out Good Luck Cellars, the Hague Winery, and General’s Ridge Vineyard.
+Visit Chatham Vineyards on the Eastern Shore, or if you’re planning a trip to the Northern Neck area, check out Good Luck Cellars, The Hague Winery, and General’s Ridge Vineyard.

 More Virginia Vacation Ideas for November